opdsbanasya/NamsteReact/Episode 12/README.md

 export default appStore;
 ```
-### Dispatching Actions
+### 5. Dispatching Actions
 - Use the `useDispatch` hook from `react-redux` to dispatch actions to the store.
-- It gices a dunction which takes actions as argument and these actions also methods that initially defined in the slice.
+- It gives a function which takes `actions` as `argument` and these actions also methods that initially defined in the slice.
 These metheds can also take arguments or not.
-- When the item dispatch, the redux created an payload object internally and it will add items to payload object and it pass to action.
+- When the item `dispatch`, the redux created an `payload object` internally and it will add items to payload object and it pass to action.
 ```JS
 import { useDispatch } from 'react-redux';
 import { addItem, removeItem, clearCart } from '../store/cartSlice';